mateusz29/qgis-yolo-plugin/README.md

 ## Large-scale evaluation (4096 × 4096)

-Additional experiments were conducted on unseen data.
+Additional experiments were conducted on large-swath imagery (4096 × 4096 pixels) extracted from QGIS basemap services.

 These reveal: